 Recent Accounting Pronouncements-The Jumpstart Our Business Startups Act of 2012 permits an emerging growth company to take advantage of an extended transition period to comply with new or revised accounting standards applicable to public companies until those standards would otherwise apply to private companies.
-As an emerging growth company, the Company has elected to take advantage of this extended transition period.
+The Company ceased to qualify as an emerging growth company effective December 31, 2023.